 Unitus Community Credit Union Launches ‘Barbara Leonard Day of Service’

-Posted by Andrew Kobialka on October 5, 2022
+Posted by Katy Wagnon on October 5, 2022

 Unitus Community Credit Union employees and their families will blanketed the Portland, Oregon, metro area on October 10 for the “Barbara Leonard Day of Service.”
 The day of volunteerism was dedicated to Barbara Leonard who served as Unitus’ first female board chair.
 In honor of the 10th anniversary of her passing, Unitus volunteers served community partners at 15 locations, while the credit union was closed for Indigenous Peoples’ Day.

 Leonard was known for her service to the community.
 Born and raised in Portland, she graduated from Girls Polytechnic in 1964 and later earned a bachelor’s in business administration from the University of Oregon.
 Leonard joined Unitus when the credit union had select employee group membership and she worked in the telecommunications industry, serving on Unitus’ board of directors for more than 20 years.
 She was a passionate supporter and leader at the Portland chapter of The Links, Incorporated—an international women’s civic organization for which she raised more than $500,000 for educational scholarships.
 Ms. Leonard was also an active member of Maranatha Church in Northeast Portland and a mentor to local high school students.

 “This is the perfect way to honor her, is to have families working together to give in service to the community,” explained Dr. Kimberly Matier, whom Barbara mentored.
 “And the best way to do it is to serve with joy in your heart.”